siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

 has been installed.
 (But the family approach does not yet support multiple species sharing the same pseudopotential.)

+NOTE: The verdi command-line interface cannot yet be used to upload Psf pseudopotential families.
+Use instead the `uploadfamily.py` script in the `aiida_siesta/examples` directory.

 * **basis**, class :py:class:`ParameterData  <aiida.orm.data.parameter.ParameterData>`

 A dictionary specifically intended for basis set information.
 It